Blind spots and biases: the dangers of ignoring eccentricity in gravitational-wave signals from binary black holes: Conclusions

-As discussed in Section \ref{sec:intro}, both eccentricity and spin-precession can indicate that a binary formed in a dynamical environment.
+As discussed in Sec.~\ref{sec:intro}, both eccentricity and spin-precession can indicate that a binary formed in a dynamical environment.
 Our results suggest that a non-spinning low-mass eccentric system, if analyzed using quasi-circular waveform models only, may be mistaken for a binary that formed in isolation since the quasi-circular waveform models do not enable measurements of eccentricity and the spin posteriors show no additional signatures of dynamical formation.
 This may lead to miscategorization of such systems as uninteresting or ``vanilla'' binaries.
 Moreover, if we are routinely biased to higher masses even for a small subset of signals that include the influence of binary eccentricity, the population distribution of mass will gradually be shifted higher.
 Eventually, this could lead to incorrect inferences about, for example, the location of the pair-instability mass gap and the fraction of the population comprised of hierarchical mergers \citep[using hierarchical inference methods such as, e.g.,][]{Mould:2022ccw}.
-While the shifts in the inferred chirp mass for the low-mass and moderate-eccentricity injections studied here are relatively minor, for higher eccentricities and higher masses the bias would likely be worse (see for instance Eq.
-1.1 in \cite{Favata:2021vhw}).
+While the shifts in the inferred chirp mass for the low-mass and moderate-eccentricity injections studied here are relatively minor, for higher eccentricities and higher masses the bias would likely be worse (see for instance Eq.~(1.1) in \cite{Favata:2021vhw}).

-We also observe that for the eccentricity values chosen here ($e_{20}\sim 0.1$), even an inspiral-only eccentric waveform is able to recover the injected chirp mass within the $90\%$ confidence interval.
+We also observe that for the eccentricity values chosen here ($e_{20}\sim 0.1$), even an inspiral-only eccentric waveform with no second eccentricity parameter, e.g., mean anomaly, is able to recover the injected chirp mass within the $90\%$ confidence interval.
 Therefore, we conclude that for GW signals from relatively low-mass BBH, inspiral-only eccentric waveform models are adequate for identifying and quantifying orbital eccentricity.

 \acknowledgments